sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 | `"singleInstanceTitle"` | `string` | Title of the action to be displayed in the context menu when there is a single instance with a single taskbar icon. |
 | `"multiInstanceTitle"` | `string` | Title of the action to be displayed in the context menu when there are multiple instances with grouped taskbar icons. |

-To override the system configuration per app, use the `"jumpList"` property of the `"details"` top-level key in the [application configuration](../../developers/configuration/application/index.html) file.
+To override the system configuration per app, use the `"jumpList"` property of the `"details"` top-level key in the [app configuration](../../developers/configuration/application/index.html) file.
 The following example demonstrates how to disable the jump list for an app:

 ```json
 {